Xomega-Net/Xomega.Docs/docs/tutorial/2-search/2-fields.md

         <ui:field param="sales order number" label="SO#" width="10%"/>
 ```

-This will apply only to the specific views that use that data object, and will override the type-level configuration.
+This will apply only to the specific views that use that data object and will override the type-level configuration.

 :::caution
-Since it's using CSS-style format, it will apply primarily to the web technologies, and may not work for desktop applications.
-Currently it's implemented for Blazor views only.
+Since it's using CSS-style format, it will apply primarily to web technologies, and may not work for desktop applications.
+Currently, it's implemented for Blazor views only.
 :::

 ## Link display config

 In addition to the `ui:display` element, you can find two links under the `SalesOrderList` data object - one to open details of an existing sales order, and another one to create a new sales order.

-Inside the `details` link you will see that the model displays a validation error, telling you that the link cannot be displayed on the `revision number` field anymore, because we removed it from the output parameters.
+Inside the `details` link, you will see that the model displays a validation error, telling you that the link cannot be displayed on the `revision number` field anymore, because we removed it from the output parameters.

 Go to that attribute in error, press Ctrl+Space to pull up the list of other non-hidden fields on the data object, and select the `sales order number` to display the details link on that column, as shown below.